Negotiation Advice for Women

 How to Negotiate as a Woman: Use Positive Emotions

 Five steps women can take to achieve better negotiation outcomes

-As part of our Women in the Workplace 2017 survey, we asked more than 70,000 employees from 82 companies about their experiences with negotiation.
+As part of our Women in the Workplace 2019 survey, we asked more than 64,000 employees from 279 companies about their experiences in the workplace, including negotiation.
 They shared what works—and what doesn’t.
 Here’s what we learned.

 1. Ask for a raise